caseyamcl/configula/README.md

 ###Installation via source:

 1. Download from [Github](http://github.com/caseyamcl/Configula, "Github Page for Configula")
-2. Drop the _Configula_ folder into your codebase
+2. Drop the _lib/Configula_ folder into your codebase (you don't need the parent folders)
 3. Use a [PSR-0 Autoloader](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md, "PSR-0 Standards Explanation") to include it!

 ###Installation via Packagist: